 For over a decade, we’ve committed ourselves to an ambitious green initiative to overhaul many facets of our campus to be far more environmentally friendly.

-Within the last several years, Maryknoll departments such as procurement, physical plant and custodial services have embraced the stewardship initiative and have implemented operational changes to reduce the society’s ecological footprint on what originally was known as Sunset Hill.
+Within the last several years, the Procurement, Facilities Management and Custodial Services departments within Maryknoll have embraced the stewardship initiative and implemented operational changes to reduce the Society’s ecological footprint on the property originally known as Sunset Hill.
 The property and the Maryknoll Society received its modern-day name from co-founder Father Thomas Frederick Price’s dedication to the Virgin Mary and the topography of the land.

-Energy-savings changes on the campus have been updated heating, electricity and building infrastructures.
-A significant decision made during 2008 began converting utility-supplied conventional electricity to wind-generated energy.
+Energy-savings changes on the campus include updated heating and electrical systems, as well as building infrastructure improvements.
+In 2008, Maryknoll’s General Council made the decision to begin converting utility-supplied conventional electricity to wind-generated energy.
 Initially, wind produced 51 percent of the electricity purchased from the utility to power the Maryknoll Mission Center building, but now this building runs 100 percent on wind generated power.
+The resulting ecological benefit is a 50% reduction in carbon dioxide emissions.

-Besides the “gone with the wind” conversion that delivers higher initial costs than conventional fuel-powered electricity, Maryknoll has found additional opportunities to improve energy efficiency in all its buildings that were constructed prior to 1970.
+Besides the “gone with the wind” conversion that delivers higher initial costs than conventional fuel-powered electricity, Maryknoll has found additional opportunities to improve energy efficiency in many of its buildings, specifically those constructed prior to 1970.

-Windows have been upgraded from single-pane glass to double insulated glass to reduce energy loss during winter heating and summer cooling periods.
-Biodegradable floor tiling was added during renovation of the 1915 Bishop James A. Walsh building named after one of Marykoll’s co-founders and which now serves as the new home of the Maryknoll Lay Missioners.
+Windows have been upgraded from single-pane glass to double-insulated glass to reduce energy loss during winter heating and summer cooling periods.
+Biodegradable floor tiling was added during the renovation Bishop James A. Walsh building, originally constructed in 1915 and named after one of Marykoll’s co-founders.

-Coupled with these architectural renovations, Maryknoll has installed energy efficient and water efficient appliances that include washing machines and dishwashers.
+Coupled with these architectural renovations, Maryknoll has installed energy- and water-efficient washing machines and dishwashers, low-flow toilets and shower heads that minimize water flow.
+Heating system updates are being researched which will improve the trapping and recycling of steam, positively affecting water efficiency.
 Even lights have been gradually replaced with more efficient housings and bulbs.

-Cleaning chores from laundry room to the print shop also have been placed on Maryknoll’s environmental improvement list.
+Cleaning chores have also been placed on Maryknoll’s environmental improvement list.

-Maryknoll uses low suds dye-free detergent for laundry and it stocks paper products, such as tissues and hand towels, that are bleach-free and consist of 80 percent recycled content.
-For trash, Maryknoll has switched from heavy density plastic liners to low density products to remove lightweight waste.
+For trash disposal, Maryknoll switched from heavy density plastic liners to low density products to remove lightweight waste.
 Lower density liners use less fossil fuel in the manufacturing process.
-The society also recycles paper, cardboard, various plastics and metals.
+In an effort to always find “greener” solutions, Maryknoll’s Procurement department is currently researching the viability of biodegradable trash can liners.
+The Society also recycles paper, cardboard, various plastics and metals.

-Within the workplace, Maryknoll recently installed 32 Xerox network color copiers.
-The copiers use acid free paper and cartridge-free technologies that employ compact and non-toxic color solid ink sticks.
+Within the workplace, Maryknoll’s 32 Xerox network color copiers use acid-free paper and cartridge-free technologies that employ compact and non-toxic color solid ink sticks.
 The machines reduce the amount of copier office waste by 90 percent when compared with similar color laser products.
-During the conversion, more than 80 personal copiers already have been eliminated along with the annual use of roughly 400 ink cartridges.

-For years, supporters of Maryknoll and its work in mission have witnessed the green initiative first hand and, literally, in their hands, with the bi-monthly delivery of Marykoll magazine and the Spanish-language Revista Maryknoll.
-During 1995, Maryknoll’s magazines were first printed on paper stock with recycled content and with recyclable soy based inks by the organization’s certified print shop, Times Printing of Random Lake, Wisconsin.
+For years, supporters of Maryknoll and its work in mission have witnessed the green initiative first hand and, literally, in their hands, with the bi-monthly delivery of Marykoll magazine and the Spanish-language magazine, Misioneros.
+Maryknoll began printing its magazines on paper stock with recycled content and with recyclable soy based inks in 1995.

 Paper stock for each issue is procured from land certified by the Forest Stewardship Council, which is part of the Rainforest Alliance.
 The process prevents destruction of valuable forests by encouraging reseeding and replanting.